Nihaonana

 Nihaonana is a town and commune in Madagascar.
-It belongs to the district of Manakara, which is a part of Vatovavy-Fitovinany Region.
+It belongs to the district of Manakara-Atsimo, which is a part of Vatovavy-Fitovinany Region.
 The population of the commune was estimated to be approximately 4,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 99.5% of the population of the commune are farmers.
 The most important crop is rice, while other important products are coffee, cloves, oranges and cassava.
 Services provide employment for 0.5% of the population.